fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 Generative AI has gone mainstream.
 Over the past year, models and products like ChatGPT and DALL-E 2 have appeared, allowing you to generate texts, images, and audio.
 The creators of ChatGPT and DALL-E 2, OpenAI, have opened up these powerful tools for developers to access and create imaginative new applications.

-This article will first consider how to integrate [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
-We will create an app that will receive a prompt from a user via phone call and send it to a generative AI service.
+This article will first consider how to integrate the [Vonage Voice API](https://developer.vonage.com/voice/voice-api/overview) and [OpenAI API](https://openai.com/api/).
+We will create an application that will receive a prompt from a user via phone call and send it to a generative AI service.
 We will send the AI’s response to the user with [Vonage Messages API](https://developer.vonage.com/messages/overview).
 Let’s dive in!

 ## Prerequisites